-Environmental Services is designing a project in NW Thurman Street to reconstruct more than 3,000 feet of public sewer pipes.
-The project will also construct new manholes, storm drains, and service laterals that connect private properties to the public sewer.
-These improvements will increase the capacity of the 100-year-old infrastructure to accommodate future growth in the area and relieve basement sewer backups at 31 properties.
+Environmental Services is designing a project in Willamette Heights to reconstruct about 4,800 feet of public sewer pipes.
+The project will also construct, repair, or replace 34 manholes, 17 storm drain inlets, and 96 service laterals that connect private properties to the public sewer.
+These improvements will relieve basement sewer backups at 31 properties and increase the capacity of the 100-year-old sewer system to handle combined sewage and stormwater.

-Project design will continue into the spring of 2019.
-Construction is anticipated to begin in the summer of 2019 and take about a year to complete.
+Project design will continue into the spring of 2019, followed by the contractor selection process.
+Construction is anticipated to begin in the fall of 2019 and take a year to complete.

 The purpose of this project is to relieve basement sewer backup risk at 31 properties in the project area.
 To that end, this project is looking at upsizing or repairing portions of the 100-year-old public sewer main line to increase its capacity to handle combined sewer and stormwater.

 Engineers are also exploring ways to reduce rocky debris in stormwater that drains from Forest Park into the combined sewer in NW Thurman Street.
 This, too, is to help increase the capacity of sewer pipes and reduce basement sewer backup risk.

 Designing this project is complex due to several challenging conditions -- multiple soil types, buried trolley tracks, curvature of the street, nearby landslide recovery efforts, location of other utilities, limited parking supply, traffic controls, and the bridge.
 These and other factors will make reconstructing the sewer system challenging.
 The soil sampling and compaction tests that we completed in August 2017 helped us better understand some of these conditions.